Summer Internships for Undergraduates

 In addition, there is the possibility to have ECTS assigned for the contribution done within the URI program.
 For two months in the lab, 6 ECTS are credited and 9 ECTS for 3 months.
 This applies only for stays at the University of Fribourg (not possible at ETHZ or EPFL).

 The NCCR Bio-Inspired Materials organizes and directly covers the costs of housing for the whole period of the research stay.
 It also reimburses travel costs to Switzerland for all successful applicants.
+Note concerning the CoviD-19 pandemic: The NCCR will reimburse the additional cost of a refund option (or a similar cancellation option, up to a certain limit) to travel tickets at the moment of purchase.
+For participants wishing to add such an option to their tickets, please inform the NCCR about their cost before completing your purchase.
 Local living expenses (such as meals and local transportation) are not covered by the NCCR Bio-Inspired Materials.
 All students must have own health and accident insurance from their home country valid in Switzerland for the whole period of their internships.
 The Center does not reimburse insurance costs.

 Living expenses in Switzerland are higher than in many other countries.
 For example, for the city of Fribourg the cost of meals at the University cafeteria (breakfast, lunch, dinner) is around CHF 35 per day; and a monthly ticket for local transportation costs between CHF 49 and CHF 65.